karllhughes/personal-blog-5/work.md

 <p class="hug">
 In 2018, I was invited to help co-organize the monthly PHP User Group here in Chicago.
-My primary role is to find and maintain sponsors to cover the location and cost of food at the events, but I've also spoken at the event when I have to.
+My primary role is to find and maintain sponsors to cover the location and cost of food at the events, but I've also spoken at the event and helped coordinate our annual Hacktoberfest event.
 </p>

 ### [Shiphp](https://www.shiphp.com)